bayou-marcus/imatagen/README.md

 ## Dependencies

-Imatagen is a healthy part glue, with heavy lifting courtesy of the OS X `sips` and `xattr` utilities.
-[Trollop](https://github.com/ManageIQ/trollop) also lends a hand.
+Imatagen is a healthy part glue, with heavy lifting courtesy of the OS X `sips` utility, [Tag](https://github.com/jdberry/tag), and [Trollop](https://github.com/ManageIQ/trollop).